Unit Staff

 He reported to Commander Naval Air Forces in Jun 2018 as Requirements Officer where he programmed and managed annual budgets exceeding $10B for the Naval Aviation Enterprise.
 He reported to Commander Carrier Strike Group FIFTEEN in Jun 2021 training, mentoring and assessing Carrier Strike Groups, Amphibious Ready Groups and Marine Expeditionary Groups in preparations for deployed operations worldwide.
 He served as Assistant Training Officer and Assistance Chief of Staff for Training.

 CDR Richter reported to NROTC University of Minnesota in July 2023.
 He has accumulated over 2,600 flight hours and his personal awards include Meritorious Service Medal, Navy Commendation Medal (2 awards), Navy/Marine Corps Achievement Award (3 awards) and numerous unit, campaign and service awards.
-His service is made possible through the loving support of his wife Kara and children Anaiah, Michael and Ryan.
+His service is made possible through the loving support of his wife Kara and children Anaiah, Michael, and Ryan.

 NAVY OFFICER INSTRUCTORS

-LT
+LT Paul Naumann

 SUBMARINE WARFARE | NUCLEAR PROPULSION OFFICER